Eligibility for Parental Leave Pay

 - the other legal parent's partner

-The person you want to transfer your Parental Leave Pay to must lodge a claim and meet the eligibility criteria.
+The person you want to transfer your payment to must also lodge a claim and meet the eligibility criteria.

-Another person may claim Parental Leave Pay in exceptional circumstances when the birth mother or the initial primary carer of an adopted child is unable to care for the child—for instance, due to severe illness or a serious accident.
+If the birth mother or the initial primary carer of an adopted child is unable to care for the child, another person may claim Parental Leave Pay.
+This could be due to severe illness or a serious accident.

-The person claiming Parental Leave Pay under exceptional circumstances would need to meet the eligibility criteria and expect to have care of the child for at least 26 weeks.
+The person claiming under exceptional circumstances would need to meet the eligibility criteria and expect to have care of the child for at least 26 weeks.
 The change of care must take place within 52 weeks of the child’s birth or adoption.

-If you think you may be eligible for Parental Leave Pay in exceptional circumstances, you should visit your nearest service centre or call 136 150.
+If you think you may be eligible for Parental Leave Pay in exceptional circumstances, you should call us on 136 150.